Skip to Content

 A pristine wilderness of forests, lakes, and alpine mountains, the park is also home to an abundance of wildlife.

 There are a total of twenty-one hiking routes through the park.
 The park visitor centre in Zernez has park maps and guides.
 You can also book a guided hike for around CHF 35.
-The park closes in winter as part of wildlife conservation and protection practices.
+The park closes in winter during the time of year that is part of wildlife conservation and protection practices.

 The Monte Carlo of Switzerland.
 Lugano, in southern Switzerland’s Italian speaking Ticino region, will have you thinking you landed in the Mediterranean.